hibobmaster/matrix_chatgpt_bot/README.md

 ## Introduction

 This is a simple Matrix bot that support using OpenAI API, Langchain to generate responses from user inputs.
-The bot responds to these commands: `!gpt`, `!chat` and `!pic` and `!new` and `!lc` and `!help` depending on the first word of the prompt.
+The bot responds to these commands: `!gpt`, `!chat`, `!pic`, `!new`, `!lc` and `!help` depending on the first word of the prompt.
 ![ChatGPT](https://i.imgur.com/kK4rnPf.jpeg)

 ## Feature